 Delving into the 2013 Registrar Accreditation Agreement (RAA), there is a reference to a document called Registrant Rights and Responsibilities as well as a Registrant Benefits and Responsibilities.
 The Rights and Responsibilities is a rather long and legalistic document which only applies to the 2009 RAA and has been supplanted by the Registrant Benefits and Responsibilities (which as mentioned has section on Rights and Responsibilities).

 Another cache of information is a set of registrant education videos.
 They are on a completely separate part of the ICANN site dedicated to Registrars (not Registrants) and not likely to be found by accident.
-They are low-level introductions, and done reasonable well, but now VERY dated and do not integrate with the RDS (WHOIS) Portal.
+They are low-level introductions, and done reasonably well, but are now VERY dated and do not integrate with the RDS (WHOIS) Portal.
 For instance, to perform a RDS (WHOIS) operation, they point the user to Internic.net instead of the Common Interface Portal (whois.icann.org).

 A fourth excellent repository is within the section of the ICANN web site devoted to ICANN Contractual Compliance.